 He insisted that I would regret it for the rest of my life if I didn’t meet “her”.
 That piqued my interest.
 Her?
 With him?
 It didn’t compute – let’s just say that women no longer played a big part in his life.
 I caved and agreed to join them as long as I could bring my bottle of wine.
 He said they’d pick me up in about an hour, and that I should think of somewhere to go for dinner that was quiet and out-of-the-way.

-45 minutes later, I opened the front door to find a dark suited chauffeur standing there.
-This surprised me, as I was expecting to have to squeeze the three of us plus my jeraboam into his sports car.
-In case you don’t know, a jeraboam is four times the size of a regular wine bottle, and could easily fill a child’s car seat.
-Deciding I may have miscalculated on my choice of a tank top and shorts as evening wear, I asked him to wait a moment while I threw on some real clothes, before I staggered out to the car.
+45 minutes later, I opened the front door to find a dark limousine.
+This was a nice surprise, as I was expecting to have to squeeze the three of us plus my jeroboam into his sports car; a jeroboam is four times the size of a regular wine bottle, and could easily fill a child’s car seat.
+Realizing I may have miscalculated on my choice of a t-shirt and shorts as evening wear, I threw on some real clothes before I staggered out to the car.

 We headed south on Old Redwood Highway from Healdsburg, discussing dinner options.
 “She wants to go somewhere where we won’t be recognized”, he said.
 As I mentioned, at the time he wasn’t recognized all that much, but I was happy to play to his vanity since he was obviously trying to impress his mother.

 We decided that a Sonoma institution, the old Mark West Springs Lodge would be a good place to eat.
 The food wasn’t great, but it was a nice quiet restaurant along the creek; just a bump on the road halfway over the Mayacamas Mountains between the Sonoma and Napa Valleys.
 Pouring a few glasses of wine, we settled into an easy conversation.
 I so loved the valley and frequently played tour guide, so there was no shortage of topics.